sinankirim/worknomads-assignment/README.md

 - Resolve a single Service Request (given by its Id) with a corresponding Resolution Note
 - Resolve multiple Service Requests given as a list with their corresponding Resolution Notes also given as a list

 The first method is the main method, therefore all other methods are variations of the first one.
-This ensures bulk safety.
+This ensures reusability and bulk safety.

 ### Section 2 - Lightning Web Component